-Our first graphic novels were traditional fairy tales with fairies.
+Traditional fairy tales with fairies were the first graphic novels.
 See how these stories still influence our modern culture.

 “Faeries, come take me out of this dull world.
 For I would ride with you upon the wind, run on the top of the disheveled tide, and dance upon the mountains like a flame.” ― William Butler Yeats